 The Christian calendar starts with Advent, which comprises the four Sundays before Christmas (December 2, 9, 16, and 23 this year).

 Advent is a misunderstood time of year – some people think it’s basically just a time to listen to Christmas music after Thanksgiving – like a “getting ready for Christmas” time.
 But this isn’t really what Advent is about.
 It’s not sentimental of fluffy.

-The readings for the First Sunday of Advent this year include a desperate prayer for God to “rip apart the heavens and come down” and dire warnings about staying awake and faithful as we wait in hope for Christ’s return.
+The readings for the First Sunday of Advent sometimes include a desperate prayer for God to “rip apart the heavens and come down” and dire warnings about staying awake and faithful as we wait in hope for Christ’s return.

 Advent presents us with something that is dissonant from our culture’s desire dwell on “nice” thoughts.
 Instead of sentimentality and comfort, Advent is a time of expectation, preparation, and repentance.